Vermont Spay Neuter Incentive Program (VSNIP)

 Program Funds & Expenses

 VSNIP is 100% funded by dog licensing fees collected by town and city offices from across the state.
-Receipts vary greatly from month to month depending on the number of dogs registered.
+Receipts vary from month to month depending on the number of dogs registered.
 This means the number of surgical procedures we can fund each month varies greatly.
-Click here to see the monthly receipts.

-Click on the links that follow to see data on:
+Click on the links below to see data on:

 What assistance is available?